Walmart massacre in Texas investigated by authorities as domestic terrorism

 The carnage ranked as the eighth-deadliest mass shooting in modern U.S. history, after a 1984 shooting in San Ysidro, California, that claimed 21 lives.

-The couple sprinted through a stock room at the back of the store before huddling with other customers in a shipping area, she recounted.
+“The shooter came into our community because we are a Hispanic community and because we have immigrants in our community,” she told reporters.
+“He came here to harm us.”

-“People were panicking and running,” Long said.
-“They were running close to the floor, people were dropping on the floor.”
+(For a graphic on 'Mass shootings in the United States' click tmsnrt.rs/2KefvTT)

-Reporting by Julio-Cesar Chavez in El Paso; Additional reporting by Alex Dobuzinskis and Steve Gorman in Los Angeles, Keith Coffman in Denver, Tim Reid in Las Vegas, Mark Hosenball in London, and Daina Beth Solomon in Mexico City; Writing by Steve Gorman and Daniel Wallis; Editing by Lisa Shumaker and Grant McCool
+Reporting by Julio-Cesar Chavez in El Paso; Additional reporting by Alex Dobuzinskis and Steve Gorman in Los Angeles, Keith Coffman in Denver, Tim Reid in Las Vegas, Mark Hosenball in London, Daina Beth Solomon in Mexico City and Rich McKay in Atlanta; Writing by Steve Gorman and Daniel Wallis; Editing by Lisa Shumaker, Grant McCool and Darren Schuettler